The Washington Center's Three-Part Program: More Than Just an Internship!

-- Interns work full time, 4 days per week.
+- Interns work full time, 4 days per week, Monday through

 - Check out our list of sample placements.

-- All students participate in Friday programming--a series of academic enrichment, lectures, professional development, guest speakers, and reflection--all of which leads to the completion of an academic portfolio.
+- All students participate in Friday programming helping you make the transition from academic to professional, in the form of academic enrichment, lectures, professional development, guest speakers, and reflection--all of which leads to the completion of an academic portfolio.

 - Students are required to enroll in one TWC evening course.
-There are over 20 to choose from.
+There are over a dozen to choose from.

-- TWC employs highly qualified faculty to teach these upper-level courses.
+- TWC employs highly qualified faculty to teach these upper-level, seminar-style courses.

 - UNH awards four credits for this class; students may work with UNH faculty to determine if the course can satisfy a major or minor requirement.

 - Students remain enrolled at, and receive academic credit from UNH.

 - Credit is awarded based on an evaluation performed by The Washington Center staff, the internship site supervisor, TWC faculty, UNH campus liaison, and UNH faculty sponsor.